33.9 C

 For the First Time in America’s 150-Year History, Secretary of Homeland Security Faces Accusations

-According to media reports, for the first time in American political history in 150 years, a Cabinet Secretary is facing such allegations.
+Media outlets emphasize that for the first time in American political history in 150 years, a Cabinet Secretary is being formally accused in this manner.

-On the other hand, President Joe Biden condemned the allegations against the Secretary of Homeland Security as ‘unconstitutional bias,’ while the spokesperson for Homeland Security also labeled the accusations as a political stunt by the Republicans.
+Meanwhile, President Joe Biden condemned the allegations as an act of “unconstitutional bias,” and the Department of Homeland Security labeled the move as a political stunt orchestrated by Republican lawmakers.

 Related Articles